-- (a) See footnote (a) to Chart 1.
-The green bars show the average responses over 2013 Q1 and Q2.
-The red diamonds show the expectations for the three months to end-November - (b) Question: "Which of the following demand factors have been important reasons for changes in the volumes of PNFC deposits that you have raised?".
+(a) See footnote (a) to Chart 1.
+The green bars show the average responses over 2013 Q1 and

+Q2.
+The red diamonds show the expectations for 2014 Q1. (b) Question: 'Which of the following demand factors have been important reasons for changes in the volumes of PNFC deposits that you have raised?'.

-(c) A positive balance indicates a positive contribution to deposit volumes from the selected - demand factor.
+(c) A positive balance indicates a positive contribution to deposit volumes from the selected mand factor